martincallesen/githooks/README.md

 # Description
-Git hooks that i like to have
+Git hooks that I like to have installed in my git repositories

 # Features
 pre-push - Prevent Pushes With Untracked Source Files